flynn-nrg/tornado-amiga/README.md

 Tornado was mainly developed by Miguel 'Flynn' Mendez with contributions from Luis 'Peskanov' Pons and Antonio 'winden' Vargas.

+The music used in the examples was composed by Carlos 'Estrayk' del Alamo.

+The graphics used in the examples were created by Manuel 'Leunam' Sagall and Jordi Carlos 'God'.

 It also makes use of the following third party software:

 * [Rocket](https://github.com/kusma/rocket): Used for synchronisation.